Bone spavin: Exercise and work

 It is best for a horse with bone spavin to be exercised daily.
 Preferably, this should be ridden or driven work, as round pen or longeing exercise places uneven stress on the joint.
 Pasture turnout may not be beneficial if the horse does not move much.

 It is best to decrease the intensity of the workload for a horse with bone spavin.
 However, even with careful management, bone spavin will progressively get worse, and the animal may not be able to continue at the level of competition it was first used for once the lameness is consistent.
 Many horses can still be successful in a less-strenuous career.
 Light exercise is better than no exercise at all, and a change of career may prolong the horse's useful life.

 Surgery

-Fusion of the joint with bone may end the lameness, as the joint has then become stable.
+Fusion of the affected joint may end the lameness, as the joint has then become stable.
 However, this may take several years, or never occur.
 In these cases, surgery may be an option.

-Some of the joint cartilage is destroyed with a drill bit or a laser, and the holes are sometimes filled with bone grafts.
+In a facilitated ankylosis procedure, some of the joint cartilage is destroyed with a drill bit or a laser, and the holes are sometimes filled with bone grafts.

-The veterinarian may also inject a caustic agent into the joint to destroy the cartilage, as opposed to drilling the joint.
+Alternatively, the veterinarian may also inject a caustic agent into the joint to destroy the cartilage, as opposed to drilling the joint.
 After the procedure, the horse will be lame for weeks or months, until the joint has fused.

 Exercise can help accelerate the fusion of the bones, so the horse may be hand-walked after the injection.
 NSAIDs are usually given to ease the pain.